Plan B How Long Does It Last

 Q: How does Plan B work?

 A: Plan B works primarily by preventing ovulation.
-The active ingredient, levonorgestrel, temporarily stops the release of an egg from the ovary.
+Even so, the active ingredient, levonorgestrel, temporarily stops the release of an egg from the ovary.
 If taken before ovulation, it can prevent fertilization.

 Q: Is Plan B an abortion pill?